darasus/ai-blog/content/go-language-for-devops.md

   is extremely fast as it compiles down to native code and can run on a wide range of computer systems.
 Go has great error handling and is easy to read, write, and understand the code.
+intro: >-
+  When we think of DevOps, we think of ways to make operations more robust, efficient and faster.
+In simple terms, we want to cut down the time between a code being written and it being ready for production.

+  We often see developers writing messy codes that are difficult to read or understand.
+The same goes for Ops engineers who find it challenging to debug different errors in production.
+This is where the Go language comes into play.

+  Since its launch in 2009, Go has gained immense popularity among software developers across the globe, who have even dubbed it “the new old thing”.
+It was developed by Google as an alternative to other languages that were slow and memory-intensive at that time.

+  If you are a developer looking forward to implement DevOps with the help of Go, this article is for you!
+Here you will find everything you need to know about Go and its use in DevOps:
 ---

 ## What is Go?